hikeventures/hikeventures.github.io/_posts/reviews/2018-09-16-alpacka-raft-gnarwhal-self-bailer.markdown

 The huge zipper also allows you to stuff your backpack into the packraft.

 <a data-flickr-embed="true"  href="https://www.flickr.com/photos/90204224@N07/44650957192/in/dateposted-public/" title="Alpacka Raft Gnarwhal Selfbailer"><img src="https://farm2.staticflickr.com/1858/44650957192_3f1d9f7ed3_b.jpg" width="1024" height="683" alt="Alpacka Raft Gnarwhal Selfbailer"></a><script async src="//embedr.flickr.com/assets/client-code.js" charset="utf-8"></script>

+If you need some equipment for your packraft have a look on our articles regarding <a href="http://www.hikeventures.com/best-packrafting-helmets/">helmets</a> and <a href="http://www.hikeventures.com/gear-preview-werner-shuna-paddles/">paddles</a> or <a href="http://www.hikeventures.com/best-packrafting-gear/">gear we use</a>.